 Since this was our first trip in the kayaks, we didn't want to take them into the ocean, instead, we took them down to Mission Bay in San Diego.

 We were able to park on W Brianfield Drive (Google Map Link) and easily carry our Oru Kayaks to the beach along the bay to set up.

-Once we got a feel for our new Oru Kayak Bay ST we got moving across some fairly calm bay water and decided to head towards Sea World and see if we could see anything from the Bay.
-The morning started out pretty overcast but improved 100% for the second half of the trip.
+Once we got a feel for our new Oru Bay ST Kayaks we got moving across some fairly calm bay water.
+We decided to head towards Sea World and see if we could see any of the park from the Bay.
+The morning started out pretty overcast, but the weather improved 100% for the second half of the trip.

-The water wasn't to crowded in the morning, but there were definitely quite a few Jet Skis zooming around later on.
-If Coronavirus wasn't a thing right now and there were a lot of tourists in San Diego this could be a pretty busy waterway.
+The water wasn't too crowded in the morning, but there were definitely quite a few Jet Skis zooming around later on.
+If Coronavirus wasn't a thing right now then there would be a lot more tourists in San Diego and this would be a pretty busy waterway.
 Just be aware of your surroundings at all times when paddling here!

-Eventually, we made it across the bay, and we could see one of the big show spaces fro Sea World!
-Sea World was oddly quiet and empty since it shut down for now due to the virus but this could be a cool spot to come back to in the future.
+Eventually, we made it across the bay and we could see one of the big show spaces in Sea World!
+Sea World was oddly quiet and empty since it shut down due to the virus, but this could be a cool spot to come back to in the future.
 You might be able to catch a small glimpse of one of their shows from the water!